Professional Reviews

 • Biometric logins (for mobile).

-Trend Micro’s password manager is pretty basic when compared to Norton’s, Bitdefender’s, or Avira’s.
-It’s lacking things like account recovery and a 2FA authenticator, but it still comes with essential features for password protection — including the superstrong 256-bit encryption and zero-knowledge architecture.
-It also features keystroke encryption, which I really like — this stops keylogging malware from tracking the passwords you type.
+Trend Micro’s password manager is pretty basic when compared to Norton or Bitdefender.
+It’s lacking things like account recovery, but it still comes with essential features for password protection — including the superstrong 256-bit encryption and zero-knowledge architecture.
+It also features keystroke encryption, which stops keylogging malware from tracking the passwords you type.

 Bottom Line:

 Trend Micro offers good antivirus protection as well as a decent password manager.
 While the password manager isn’t the most feature-rich option, it includes all essential tools, plus keylogger protection.
 Trend Micro Maximum Security is a good value plan for up to 5 devices.
 The Premium Security Suite adds the VPN and dark web monitoring, but given its features are all pretty basic, personally I’d recommend Norton or Bitdefender if you want a really full-featured security suite.
-That said, it covers 10 devices, which makes it a good option for a family.
 All of Trend Micro’s premium plans come with a 30-day money-back guarantee.

 Read the full Trend Micro review >